NYSE: PLTR Investor Notice: Update in Lawsuit for Investors who lost money with shares of Palantir Technologies Inc. announced by the Shareholders Foundation

 On February 10, 2023, a consolidated Complaint was filed.

-Those who Palantir Technologies Inc. (NYSE: PLTR) shares should contact the Shareholders Foundation, Inc.
+Those who Palantir Technologies Inc. PLTR shares should contact the Shareholders Foundation, Inc.

 CONTACT: